danieljharvey/website-face/posts/2025-07-26-fuck-it-lets-write-a-database.markdown

 ## Query::Filter

 Call me a staunch traditionalist, but often when I am accessing a database I do not wish to download all of it's data at once.
+We're going to allow users to filter data using a `where` clause, which lets us define properties about rows we are interested in.

-Let's recap on our types.
-This is the `Expr` type that represents a (very limited) `where` clause.
+Let's recap on our `Expr` type:

 ```rust
 pub enum Expr {